MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 ## Step 6: Submit content to import
 <a name="step6submitimport"> </a>

 In this step, the  `Invoke-SPOMigrationEncryptUploadSubmit` command creates a new migration job in the target site collection, and then returns a GUID representing the JobID.
-This command will upload encrypted source files and manifests into temporary Azure blob storage per job.
+This command uploads encrypted source files, and manifests into temporary Azure blob storage per job.

 There are four required parameters to enter (others are optional):

-- TargetwebURL: Points to the web of the destination
+- TargetwebURL: Points to the web of the destination.

-- SourceFilesPath : Points to the files to import
+- SourceFilesPath: Points to the files to import.

-- SourcePackagePath : Points to the final manifest of the files to import
+- SourcePackagePath: Points to the final manifest of the files to import.

-- Credentials: The SharePoint Online credentials that have Site Collection Administrator rights to the destination site
+- Credentials: The SharePoint Online credentials that have Site Collection Administrator rights to the destination site.

  **Example 1:**